-At Elevation Gourmet, we take your health seriously, which is why we will soon be offering a sugar free ketchup that is paleo friendly.
+At Elevation Gourmet, we take your health seriously, which is why we will soon be offering paleo friendly, no sugar added ketchup.
 We are excited for this product so you can enjoy some extra "umph" on your paleo meals and make them more enjoyable.

 Happy hunting and gathering!